sensorlab/sensorlab.github.io/content/_index.md

 images: ["/images/sensorlab-color.min.svg"]
 ---

-We are advancing the state of the art of various aspects of Smart Infrastructures from communications and networking to data analytics.
+We are advancing the state of the art in smart infrastructure and pushing the boundaries of AI and data-driven technologies to enable intelligent, adaptive, and sustainable systems.